What Are The 5 Great Lakes

 Lake Superior: The King of the Great Lakes

 Lake Superior, the largest and deepest of the five, is a truly awe-inspiring sight.
 Its immense size (31,700 square miles) and depth (average 483 feet, maximum 1,333 feet) contribute to its unique characteristics.
 The lake’s cold, clear water is relatively unpolluted compared to the other Great Lakes, thanks in part to its remote location and minimal population density along its shores.
 This pristine environment supports a rich biodiversity, including iconic species like lake trout and various types of salmon.
-However, even Superior faces challenges, including invasive species like sea lampreys and the impact of climate change on water temperatures and fish populations.
+Still, even Superior faces challenges, including invasive species like sea lampreys and the impact of climate change on water temperatures and fish populations.
 The rocky shorelines and dramatic cliffs offer stunning scenery, making it a popular destination for boating, kayaking, and hiking.

 Key Features of Lake Superior: